-- Do not call ahead.
-Please call when you arrive. - Parent should call the school when they are in their car in the parking lot to tell the school they want to dismiss their child early. - The main office will call the classroom for the child to be dismissed. - The parent should then proceed into the main vestibule of the school to sign their child out.
+- Please call ahead. - The main office will call the classroom for the child to be dismissed. - The parent should then proceed into the main vestibule of the school to sign their child out.

 Classes will not be disrupted for early dismissal requests during examination and testing times.
 These testing periods include, but are not limited to diagnostic testing, MCAS testing, final exams, weekly exams, or AMS tests.